 It’s my pleasure to share this next #MetsMonday featured post by Katherine O’Brien.
 Katherine was diagnosed with metastatic breast cancer in 2009.
-She is a terrific (and often outspoken) advocate and sits on the board of Metastatic Breast Cancer Network, one of the premier organizations working to educate us all and to improve lives and outcomes for those impacted by MBC.
+She was a terrific (and often outspoken) advocate and sat on the board of Metastatic Breast Cancer Network, one of the premier organizations working to educate us all and to improve lives and outcomes for those impacted by MBC.

 I know you’ll appreciate Katherine’s wit and humor in her writing.
 I always do.
 Thank you for sharing your voice on Nancy’s Point, Katherine.
-Scroll down to leave a comment or to ask Katherine a question (about MBC or poetry perhaps?).
+Scroll down to leave a comment.

 Mary Oliver, Metastatic Breast Cancer and Me

 After going on 12 years of living with metastatic breast cancer, it’s time I got something off my chest (so to speak):

 I can already feel the relief washing over me.
 I never heard of Mary Oliver until my 2009 MBC diagnosis.
 After that, she kept turning up like a bad penny.
 At conferences or on social media, people seemingly could not not get enough of Mary’s “The Summer Day.”